h15200/notes/redux.md

 2 boilerplate steps before calling createstore

-Additional pre-step.
-Make a file in actions called types.js that just simply returns a string Const SET_ALERT = ‘SET_ALERT’
+- Additional pre-step.
+Make a file in actions called types.js that just simply returns a string const SET_ALERT = ‘SET_ALERT’. these are action type Enums

-Bring that into actions and use it instead of returning an object with strings, use the variables
+- Bring that into actions and use it instead of returning an object with strings, use the variables

-Action(s) - seems stupid but a good idea for later.
-Just a function that returns { action: SOMETHING}
+- Action(s) - Just a function that returns { action: SOMETHING}

 ```
     const increment = () => {